dvingo/dvingo.github.io/_posts/2015-03-30-raspberry-pi-timelapse.md

 Experimenting with the Rapsberry Pi's camera module.

 For this recording I just taped the camera to the window frame of my room and it slipped in the middle of the night.
-Once I woke up I corrected it so that's why it falls over in the middle.
+Once I woke up I corrected it so that's why it falls over around 28 second in.

 Some resources here: